 Set the number of bytes that are occupied by an enumeration type.
 On most systems, this is equal to the size of an integer, which is also the default.
 However, for some compilers, the size of an enumeration type depends on the size occupied by the largest enumerator.
 So the size may vary between 1 and 8.
-If you have this will occupy one byte because the enum can be represented as an unsigned one-byte value.
-However, will occupy two bytes, because the -100 forces the type to be signed, and 200 doesn't fit into a signed one-byte value.
+If you have will occupy two bytes, because the -100 forces the type to be signed, and 200 doesn't fit into a signed one-byte value.
 Therefore, the type used is a signed two-byte value.
 If this is the behaviour you need, set the EnumSize to 0.